Emperor’s mosaic displayed in Italy after stint as NYC table

 “I didn’t understand,” Del Bufalo said Thursday as the mosaic was put on display at the Nemi museum.
 “There were a lot of art experts and I asked ‘Who is Helen?’
 And they told me she is a woman who has a house on Park Avenue and this same mosaic.”

-The District Attorney’s office in October 2017 announced it had seized the mosaic and turned it back over to Italian consular authorities, who repatriated it to Italy.
+The Manhattan DA’s office in October 2017 announced it had seized the mosaic and turned it back over to Italian consular authorities, who repatriated it to Italy.
 It has been on temporary exhibition since then in Italy but on Thursday was returned to the Nemi museum, with the other artifacts from Caligula’s ships.

-Fioratti told The Associated Press at the time that she had bought it in good faith while she was living in Italy and had been told it belonged to the aristocratic Barberini family.
+Fioratti told The Associated Press at the time of the seizure that she had bought the mosaic in good faith more than 40 years earlier while she was living in Italy and had been told it belonged to the aristocratic Barberini family.
 She was never prosecuted, and decided not to contest the seizure because she believed it would cost too much and take too long.

+“It was an innocent purchase,” she said then, adding that the sale had been brokered by an Italian art historian known for his work recovering art stolen by the Nazis.
+“We were very happy with it.
+We loved it.
+We had it for years and years, and people always complimented us on it.”

+Del Bufalo said the district attorney’s office eventually asked him to authenticate the mosaic.
+He said he immediately recognized the round porphyry pieces used, as well as the restoration of a vertical crack.

 Winfield contributed from Rome.